Kanye West: Antisemitism and Nazism

 In May 2025, Rolling Stone wrote that West's social media tirades had turned him into "a cultural and business pariah".
-That month, West renounced antisemitism, though some questioned his sincerity.
-In November, West met with the Israeli-Moroccan Orthodox rabbi Yoshiyahu Yosef Pinto to express remorse.
-He blamed his antisemitism on his struggles with bipolar disorder, which he said would "take [my ideas] to an extreme where I would forget about the protection of the people around me, or myself", and expressed a desire to take accountability.
+That month, West renounced antisemitism, though some questioned his sincerity, with Benjamin Elterman warning that "forgiveness can be dangerous".
+In November, West met with the Israeli-Moroccan Orthodox rabbi Yoshiyahu Yosef Pinto to express remorse, and in January 2026, published an open letter apology in The Wall Street Journal.
+He blamed his antisemitism on his struggles with bipolar disorder, and said his outbursts stemmed from manic episodes in which he "gravitated toward the most destructive symbol I could find, the swastika".
+West denied that he is a Nazi or an antisemite, and asked for "patience and understanding".

+In April 2026, West's announcement as a headliner at Wireless Festival in London drew backlash from Jewish groups and British politicians, including Prime Minister Keir Starmer, due to West's history of antisemitism.
+Wireless defended the selection, and West offered to meet with members of the UK's Jewish community.
+Festival sponsors withdrew, and the UK government blocked West from entering the country, prompting Wireless to cancel the festival.
+The Wall Street Journal stated that West's reputation "remains tainted" and would take time to recover.
+Concerts in France, Italy, Poland and India were also cancelled in April and May, but others went ahead.
+A concert in Albania, arranged on the personal invitation of Prime Minister Edi Rama, proceeded only after a controversial €4 million government subsidy to cover unsold tickets.
+Two concerts in Saint Petersburg would have made West the most prominent Western performer to play in Russia since its invasion of Ukraine before their cancellation in August.

 Personal life

 West has been one of the wealthiest musical artists; his net worth was as high as $1.8 billion in 2021.
 In October 2022, Forbes estimated his net worth to have dropped to $400 million in large part due to Adidas's termination of their partnership following a series of public antisemitic statements.